-Toe jam, that gunk located between your toes, can result if you’re not properly cleaning feet and toes.
+Toe jam, that gunk that builds up between your toes, can result if you’re not properly cleaning your feet and toes.
 Like ear wax, mucus, and many other bodily residues, toe jam has an ick factor that most of us would rather not think about.
 But the issue can have several different causes — some of them more serious than others — so it pays to give your feet special attention.

 What Is Toe Jam?

-- Lint from your socks.
-A common and harmless cause of toe jam is simply sock lint, fuzzy bits of material that rub off between your toes.
-Wash new socks before wearing them to cut back on loose lint.
+Lint from your socks.
+A common and harmless cause of toe jam is simply sock lint—fuzzy bits of material that rub off between your toes.
+Wash new socks inside-out before wearing them to cut back on loose lint.

-- Foot problems.
+Foot problems.
 Corns — thickened layers of skin due to pressure — can form between toes.
-When corns become softened through contact with sweat or other sources moisture, they may contribute to toe jam.
+When corns become softened through contact with sweat or other moisture sources, they may contribute to toe jam.

-- Athlete’s foot.
-Fungal infections such as those caused by athlete’s foot thrive in warm, moist environments like shoes and are a common source of toe gunk.
-Keeping feet clean and dry and using antifungal products can help treat athlete’s foot and, in turn, toe jam.
+Athlete’s foot.
+Fungal infections, such as those caused by athlete’s foot, thrive in warm, moist environments like shoes and are a common source of toe gunk.
+Wearing clean socks, keeping feet clean and dry, and using antifungal products can help treat athlete’s foot and, in turn, toe jam.

-- Scabies.
-This highly contagious infection occurs when tiny mites burrow in the skin, including that between the toes.
-Rarely, it can cause toe jam.
+Scabies.
+This highly contagious infection occurs when tiny mites burrow into the skin, including between the toes.
+In rare instances, it can cause toe jam.
 If you have scabies, your physician can prescribe an effective treatment to eliminate it.

 How to Prevent Toe Jam